 - You are not legally obligated to assume the Good Samaritan role during an emergency.
 But if you volunteer to offer aid, you must practice the duty of care to avoid implicating yourself for potential liability.

-- If you choose to provide support, it needs to be stabilization only.
+- If you choose to provide support, it needs to be stabilization only per the Good Samaritan Law.

 - The auto accident victim should not object to getting assisted.
 And if the accident victim is not capable of giving the go-ahead, the standard is to move forward with implied consent.